Contact Centre

 Unsurprisingly, these are industries which touch every consumer, where the main players have millions of customers each.
 Outsourcing is a key component of the service strategy of most companies at this scale.

-Not every call centre outsourcing company can do work for Government agencies like the ATO – there are panels of preferred suppliers, assessed through a competitive and rigorous procurement process (for example once every few years), and if you’re not on the panel, you can’t respond to requirements.
+Not every call centre outsourcing company can do work for Government agencies like the ATO – there are panels of preferred suppliers, assessed through a competitive and rigorous procurement process (for example once every few years), and if you’re not on the panel, you can’t respond to an RFT (request for tender).

-Catalysed by the pandemic, companies in the e-Commerce and logistics sector drove a wave of contact centre outsourcing, particularly offshore.
+Catalysed by the pandemic, companies in the ecommerce and logistics sectors drove a wave of contact centre outsourcing, particularly offshore.

 Where do Australian companies outsource contact centre services?